The gift you carry

 “Having gifts differing according to the grace that was given to us, let us use them.”

 Coming back to a people after being wounded, you may quietly assume your only role now is to receive and recover, to sit in the back and let the strong ones serve.
 That season is real, and you should not rush it.
+But there is more in your hands than you think.
+You have received a gift, given not to hoard but to use in serving others, and you are a steward of some particular grace the people around you are missing while you keep it folded away.
 But Peter presses gently further.
-You have received a gift, he says, and it was given not to hoard but to use in serving others.
 You are a steward of some particular form of God's grace, and here is the part that may surprise you: the body is missing exactly what you carry when you keep it folded away.
-You are not only a consumer of community, a mouth to be fed and a wound to be tended.
-You are a giver too, with something the others actually need.
-And there is a mercy hidden in this you might not expect.
-Giving the gift in your hands is part of how you come fully back to life.
-The healing is not only in what you receive.
-It is also in what, when you are ready, you begin again to give.